 Design research is more than a single “phase” of a project.
 Design research should be a continuous activity on the part of your organization

 Manage Expectations & Openly Discuss Integration Impacts

 As designers, we have three major roles in design strategy.
 First, we must listen to organizational needs and the needs of our customers; second we should provide a means of ongoing dialogue between these two groups; and third, we need to instill a process that facilitates improvements to our customers’ product experience.

 To start, you should perform an assessment of the current state of the following processes and activities: product management, requirements gathering, prioritization exercises, user experience toolsets, customer research, and data and analytics collection.

-your plan for UX integration and it must include as much responsiveness and empathy towards others within your organization as possible
+Your plan for UX integration must include as much responsiveness and empathy towards others within your organization as possible.

 For each core component you introduce, you need to prepare an introduction, set stakeholder expectations, and then host a workshop on the potential impacts.
 Ask all stakeholders to discuss the potential impact of changes to roles and people, existing processes, and tools and data.
 This will form the foundation of your plan for UX integration and it must include as much responsiveness and empathy towards others within your organization as possible.

 Finally, take the potential impacts and present a comparison of the current to the short, near, and long term.
 This document will be a common lens, generated by your evaluation and stakeholder workshops, to frame the changes.